19Andrei97/One-of-Twenty/README.md

 2. Install SFML and configure your project to include it.
 3. Install entt, you can follow the how to in the github project.
 4. Install thread-pool, you can follow the how to the github project.
+5. Install nlohmann-json, you can follow the how to the github project.
-5. Build using Visual Studio 2022 or another C++17 compatible compiler.
+6. Build using Visual Studio 2022 or another C++17 compatible compiler.

 ## TODO